Icinga/icinga2/doc/3-monitoring-basics.md

   host.output                  | The last check's output.
-  host.perfdata                | The last check's performance data. host.last_check              | The timestamp when the last check was executed. host.num_services            | Number of services associated with the host. host.num_services_ok         | Number of services associated with the host which are in an `OK` state. host.num_services_warning    | Number of services associated with the host which are in a `WARNING` state.
+  host.perfdata                | The last check's performance data. host.last_check              | The timestamp when the last check was executed. host.check_source            | The monitoring instance that performed the last check. host.num_services            | Number of services associated with the host. host.num_services_ok         | Number of services associated with the host which are in an `OK` state. host.num_services_warning    | Number of services associated with the host which are in a `WARNING` state.